 Most head trauma involves injuries that are minor and don't require specialized attention or hospitalization.
-However, even minor injuries may cause persistent chronic symptoms, such as headache or difficulty concentrating, and you may need to take some time away from many normal activities to get enough rest to ensure complete recovery.
+However, even minor injuries may cause persistent chronic symptoms, such as headaches or difficulty concentrating.
+You may need to take some time away from many normal activities to get enough rest to ensure complete recovery.

 Call 911 or your local emergency number if any of the following signs or symptoms are apparent, because they may indicate a more serious head injury.

 - Bleeding or fluid leakage from the nose or ears

 - Severe headache

 - Change in level of consciousness for more than a few seconds

 - Black-and-blue discoloration below the eyes or behind the ears